jjfalling/SuperPiPower/readme.md

 There are only four options that need to be set by the user in the webui.
 * $mode which sets the type or configuration of your relay (NO or NC)
 * $https which changes the links to use https instead of http.
 DO NOT set this unless you are behind a https server or the links will break!
 You can reset this in the config file by setting https=false
-* @outlets is a list of pins connected to outlets.
+* @outlets is a comma separated list of pins connected to outlets.
 The first pin is outlet 1, etc.
-* @outletNames is a list of names for each outlet or name.
+* @outletNames is a comma separated list of names for each outlet or name.
 They are 1:1 to the pins.

 See http://youtu.be/PVTMCSnzGkk for a demo of it in action.